pith. sign in

 Referee Report

 Summary.
-The manuscript establishes new transformation formulas involving theta functions for certain bilateral basic hypergeometric series.
-From these identities, companion q-series are constructed for a class of q-series such that the asymptotic expansion of their quotient admits a simple closed form.
-These results are then applied to prove some conjectures of McIntosh on asymptotic transformations of q-series.
+The paper establishes new transformation formulas involving theta functions and bilateral basic hypergeometric series _rψ_s.
+From these, it constructs companion q-series for a class of q-series such that the asymptotic expansion of their quotient admits a simple closed form.
+This is used to prove several conjectures of McIntosh on asymptotic transformations of q-series and to extend some identities of Ramanujan and McIntosh.

 Simulated Author's Rebuttal